craydx/sql-challenge/README.md

 # sql-challenge
 Postgresql
 This effort models a fake company' data.
 It has queries on the former employees.
 I created this code with assistance from my tutor Kourt Baily and AskBCS.
+It includes the csv files and the ERD diagram.